dsv-rp/DDS/.changeset/cold-pets-compete.md

 "@daikin-oss/design-system-web-components": patch
 ---

-Icon Button: Updated appearance.
+Icon Button: Fixed the issue where the size could not be changed.
 (DDS-1650)